 I was invited back to Wisley by the press team to photograph the garden in more detail, an opportunity I relished.
 A drone allows you to view the garden from a perspective that previously only the garden designer understood.

-After several visits to Wisley, I was then asked whether I would like to photograph all RHS Gardens, in all four seasons – this included gardens across the UK: Wisley in Surrey, Rosemoor in Devon, Harlow Carr in North Yorkshire, Hyde Hall in Essex and, more recently, the brand new RHS Bridgewater in Manchester.
+After several visits to Wisley, I was then asked whether I would like to photograph all RHS Gardens.
+That meant all four seasons, RHS gardens across the UK: Wisley in Surrey, Rosemoor in Devon, Harlow Carr in North Yorkshire, Hyde Hall in Essex and, more recently, the brand new RHS Bridgewater in Manchester.

 Permission-wise, the shoots are quite easy as landowner permission is already in place with the RHS.
 The only garden that has airspace issues is Bridgewater in Manchester, due to its proximity to the airport.
 Manchester Airport has been very helpful so far with permission easily obtained.

-The RHS has allowed me to indulge my passion for shadow images, with some great shots of gardeners watering the flowers and raking leaves, or couples walking hand in hand through the roses.
+The RHS has allowed me to indulge my passion for shadow images.
+There are some great shots of gardeners watering the flowers and raking leaves, or couples walking hand in hand through the roses.

 I love how each garden looks completely different through the seasons, with something new to see from the air on each visit.
 After around 15 shoots at Wisley over the last three years, I still find something new to capture each time.